 Renovations offer an opportunity to install energy-efficient fixtures and appliances in our existing portfolio.
 As an example, we install a variety of low-flow plumbing fixtures to save on water consumption.
 We also use durable materials such as granite countertops and luxury vinyl plank flooring.
 The carpet products we use are manufactured using recyclable bottles as the primary material.
 Since 2018, through the installation of flooring made of recycled materials in many of our homes, we saved more than 100 million plastic bottles from landfills.
-Laid end-to-end, these 28.1 million bottles would stretch more than 12,000 miles — approximately half the distance around the planet, and almost twice the distance around the moon.
+Laid end-to-end, these bottles would stretch more than 12,000 miles — approximately half the distance around the planet, and almost twice the distance around the moon.

 Our ProCare service helps us proactively identify home performance improvement opportunities that can prevent larger issues from occurring later.
 Through this program, we proactively engage with each home and each resident multiple times annually, ensuring that we can make any tune-ups needed to maintain the home to our standards.